martinsuba/copy-link-extension/README.md

 # Copy Link by Shortcut Chrome extension

-Extension for fast copy of currently opened website url, hovered anchor href or image source link by keyboard shortcuts.
+Chrome extension for quick copying of currently opened website url, hovered anchor href or image source link by keyboard shortcuts.
 There's no more need to right-click when copying image source and link address or selecting url in address bar before copying.

 Once installed, simply hover over a link or an image and press keyboard shortcut copy link to the clipboard.
 Also could be used for copying the current website url with keyboard shortcut.